 Like “Forget”, the lyrics for “Always With You” come from a very personal place for Danielle that certainly create emotions, bring about awareness and entertain.
 “Always With You” is dedicated to Danielle’s grandmother.
 Danielle describes her grandmother as the person who not only let her jump in the puddles after it rained, she encouraged it.
 She loved life and made endless efforts to continually connect with her family, particularly her grandchildren.
 Her grandmother over came her obstacles by emphasizing humor, acceptance and kindness.
 Danielle aspires to be like her grandmother by using the “golden rule” of treating others with kindness, respect and the way you want to be treated.
 Danielle knows from experience that one small act of kindness can make a difference.
 Since her grandmother meant so much, as soon as she was diagnosed, Danielle knew the concept for her next song.
 A week before her grandmother was diagnosed with cancer, Danielle was in Quebec.
 Since her grandmother wasn’t feeling well, she had asked Danielle to go to a church and light a candle for her.
 In a store across the street from this church, Danielle bought her grandmother a stone with an angel on one side and the saying “Toujours Avec Toi” (Always With You) on the other side.
 A few days after Danielle gave the medal to her grandmother, she found out she had cancer.
 All of the sudden, the saying on that medal took on a whole new meaning.
 Danielle and her grandmother had many conversations about how she believed she would, in ways, always be with her and the rest of the family.
 She talked about her fears and her religious beliefs.
 “Always With You” came from those conversations.
 Once again Danielle not only wanted, but needed, a song that would remind her and everyone that God is always with them.
 Knowing how difficult this loss was going to be she also wanted a reminder for herself and all others that those we lose, are also always with us.
 When she met with her co-writer / producer on April 18, 2016, they composed “Always With You” within an hour.
 Danielle’s grandmother was the first to hear the song before she lost her battle with cancer on April 29, 2016 which was Danielle’s 17th birthday.
 Always With You was released in September 2016 and was #1 on the Top 30 International Inspirational Christian Music in English from June 5th to June 27, 2017 (GT) (ICR).

 Danielle’s ultimate goal is to use her talents and life experiences to help others.
-While in High School Danielle spent time volunteering with Big Brother’s Big sisters and spoke against bullying.
-Danielle is also known for her love of animals and adopted six cats and a dog from the local humane society while growing up.
-After graduating from Cony High School in June 2016, Danielle opted for a change in scenery.
-In August 2016 Danielle headed to western North Carolina in the beautiful Blue Ridge Mountains where music and the arts are emphasized and she could be just a few hours away from Nashville.
-There Danielle has continued to help others by participating in the Walk to End Alzheimer’s and joining the local organizing committee for the walk.
+While growing up in Maine, Danielle spent time volunteering with Big Brother’s Big sisters and spoke against bullying.
+Danielle is also known for her love of animals and adopted five cats and a dog from the local humane society while growing up.
+After graduating from High School at age 17, Danielle opted for a change in scenery.
+Danielle headed to western North Carolina in the beautiful Blue Ridge Mountains where music and the arts are emphasized and she could be just a few hours away from Nashville.
+There Danielle has continued to help others by participating in and joining the local committee for the Walk to End Alzheimer’s, by volunteering with Sonrise Outreach and by recently adopting two new cats for her new home in NC.
 In December 2017 Danielle was also involved in helping to obtain donations for children who may not have otherwise had a Christmas.
-As for Danielle’s career goals, she has continued to write and record songs; all the while, pursing a future career that combines music and business to hopefully continue to make a difference in the lives of others.
-Expect Danielle’s next song Breath will be out in March 23, 2018 and can be pre-ordered on I-tunes now!
-Once again, the song has a meaning that will definitely evoke emotions.
+As for Danielle’s career goals, she has continued to write and record songs; all the while, pursing a future career that combined her background in music, music marketing and business to hopefully continue to make a difference in the lives of others.

 For booking or any other information, feel free to get in touch!